mongodb/atlas-osb/README.md

 ## Provisioning & Deprovisioning

 When the broker gets a call to provision a plan, it will iterate through the various Atlas resources in the plan can call the corresponding service `Create` method.
-Similarily, when deprovisioning, the broker will delegate calls to the Atlas Go-client corresponding service `Delete` function.
+Similarly, when deprovisioning, the broker will delegate calls to the Atlas Go-client corresponding service `Delete` function.

 Plans are loaded at startup and first validated before being made available in the Marketplace.